clearlydefined/crawler/README.md

 # ClearlyDefined crawler

 A service that crawls projects and packages for information relevant to ClearlyDefined.
+Typically users do not need to directly interact with the crawler.
+Rather, you would use the ClearlyDefined service API to queue "harvesting" of more component's data.
+It can be convenient to run the crawler directly if, for example, you are developing a handler for a new package type.

 # Quick start